ArpitRathi1/python_practice/README.md

 # python_practice
+Hello world.
-This is my first git repository
+This is my first git repository.